The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Discussion

 \subsection{Contamination and Substructure}

-Hierarchical formation models of the MW predict the formation of a spheroidal halo as a result of the assembly of accreted progenitors \citep{1978ApJ...225..357S,1999Natur.402...53H, 2005ApJ...635..931B, 2006MNRAS.365..747A, 2010MNRAS.401.2285G, 2012AN....333..460D, 2015AJ....150..128R}.
-Several prominent over-densities have already been detected at distances beyond 50 kpc \citep{2007AJ....134.2236S, 2009MNRAS.398.1757W, 2019MNRAS.488L..47B}.
-Additionally, there is the case of the Gaia Sausage/Enceladus (GS/E) merger - an ancient interaction between the young MW and a large dwarf galaxy \citep{2018MNRAS.478..611B, amina_sausage}.
-This merger is estimated to have taken place between 8-11 Gyr ago \citep{2018ApJ...863L..28M, amina_sausage}.
-During the interaction, the GS/E progenitor’s orbit radialized quickly, and the satellite sunk to the bottom of the Galactic potential well and fell apart, flooding the inner halo with its tidal debris \citep{2017MNRAS.464.2882A, 2021ApJ...923...92N, 2018MNRAS.478..611B, amina_sausage}.
+Hierarchical formation models of the Milky Way predict the formation of a spheroidal halo as a result of the assembly of accreted progenitors \citep{1978ApJ...225..357S,1999Natur.402...53H,2005ApJ...635..931B,2006MNRAS.365..747A,2010MNRAS.401.2285G,2012AN....333..460D,2015AJ....150..128R}.
+Several prominent overdensities have already been detected at distances beyond 50 kpc \citep{2007AJ....134.2236S,2009MNRAS.398.1757W,2019MNRAS.488L..47B}.
+These overdensities are thought to be remnants of disrupted dwarf galaxies or globular clusters, whose tidal debris can remain coherent in the outer halo for several dynamical times \citep{2017MNRAS.464.2882A,2005ApJ...635..931B,2013MNRAS.436.3602G}.
+Such substructures could display wake-like footprints and contribute to density variations in the halo.

-However, the earliest bouts of tidal stripping likely resulted in stars being unbound from the GS/E progenitor at much larger distances, when the dwarf began engaging with the Galaxy.
-Numerical simulations show that these earlier stripped stars remain coherent in the outer halo for a couple of dynamical times \citep{2017MNRAS.464.2882A}, particularly in the distance range probed in this study.
-This same mechanism applies to other accreted satellites, therefore, we expect the outer halo to be composed of coherent substructures \citep{2005ApJ...635..931B, 2013MNRAS.436.3602G}, whose density variations could display a wake-like footprint.
-In fact, \citet{2023ApJ...951...26C} suggests that at least 20\% and up to 50\% of the Pisces Plume is composed of unmixed debris from the Clouds.
+For instance, \citet{2023ApJ...956..110C} suggests that at least 20\% and up to 50\% of the Pisces Plume,region that overlaps with Tile 4, is composed of unmixed debris from the LMC and SMC.
+If this proportion is at the upper limit, accounting for the debris contribution would align both our detection and the findings of \cite{2021Natur.592..534C} with \citet{2019ApJ...884...51G} models.
+Given the density contrast observed in Figure \ref{fig:lmc25_ra}, reducing it by subtracting potential contamination would, maintain a density contrast consistent with an LMC virial mass at infall of $2.5 \times 10^{11}M_{\odot}$.

+Similarly, \citet{2023ApJ...956..110C} found that debris from the Gaia-Sausage/Enceladus \citep[GSE;][]{2018MNRAS.478..611B, 2018Natur.563...85H} may contribute to the Pisces Overdensity, a region covered by Tiles 2 and 3.
+This contribution could artificially enhance the observed densities.
+However, the extent to which this debris affects the densities reported in Figure \ref{fig:lmc25_ra} remains unclear.
+Notably, Tile 2 exhibits a density consistent with the average halo, whereas Tile 3 shows an enhancement.
+Further observations are necessary to explore the effect of this substructure.